Moving to D.C.? Check out this guide to learn all the secrets locals know about living in Washington DC

 Many people who are moving to D.C. ask the same question, “Is it expensive to live in D.C.?”
 The answer varies depending on your definition of the word “expensive,” as well as your job and where you are moving from.

-For example, if you’re moving from a notoriously expensive city like New York City or San Francisco, the D.C. cost of living likely won’t seem expensive.
-However, the cost might be more jarring if you’re coming from a city with a lower cost of living like St. Louis or Memphis.
+For example, if you’re moving from a notoriously expensive city in the United States like New York City or San Francisco, the D.C. cost of living likely won’t seem expensive.

 As for the actual numbers, PayScale reports that Washington D.C.’s cost of living is 39% higher than the national average.
 Specifically, housing costs are 148% higher than the national average, while utility prices are 3% lower.
 As for transportation, expenses like public transit and gas prices are 5% higher than the national average.